 Throughout 2014 and the first quarter of 2015, I served on the Board of Directors for the Association for Talent Development, Chicagoland Chapter (ATDChi, formerly CCASTD) which is a chapter of National ATD (formerly ASTD) as their Director of Social Media.
 I am proud to announce that I was one of the two Volunteers of the Year for 2014 for my work with social media for the chapter.
 In 2012 and 2013 I served on the Volunteers and Social Media committees, respectfully.
 Way back in 2011 I served as Co-Director of Volunteers.
 It has been a great experience to work with such a wonderful group of dedicated and extremely talented learning and performance professionals!

 I am a huge advocate for collaboration with others (either personally or via social networks), so I like to attend as many professional events that I can.
 Maybe I will see you at an event soon!
-One of my favorite events was the eLearning and Storyline 2 Seminar with Tom Kuhlmann in April 2015.
+One of my favorite events is the Chicago eLearning and Technology showcase.
+This is an annual event sponsored by ATDChi and some other L&D organizations.
+It includes various breakout sessions relating to eLearning, instructional design and more!

 In 1998 I graduated from Northern Illinois University in DeKalb, IL, with my Bachelor of Science in Operations Management and Information Systems.
 After realizing my true passion was in the training and development field, I went back to school.
 In 2010 I graduated from Roosevelt University with my Master of Arts in Training and Development… and the rest is history!